miku/triform/README.md

 Compontents:

-* A simple own sameAs service that updates itself continuosly.
+* A simple *sameAs service* that updates itself continuously.

 A spider, that given a single GND:

 * checks the type of the GND (person, place, etc.)
 * retrieves all related documents (via sameAs service)
-* will filter out a number of predicates, that has been configured for a certain resource type
+* will filter out a number of predicates, that has been configured for a certain resource type (e.g. birthdays for people, capital for countries, etc.)
-* rank the properties by source
+* maybe, rank the properties by source
 * filter out properties that have the same predicate and object (only keep the highest ranked source)
 * construct a JSON-LD probably, with all information condensed into a single file